 We all make mistakes, and we can all have errors in judgment.
 We are human.
 We learn from these, a narcissist does not learn from their wrongdoing as they’ve already blamed those around them, so they no longer have the feeling of Guilt, Shame, or remorse to see the error of their ways and change them.
 They lack in the empathy for genuine care for others.
 Why often they’ll not feel guilt, only shame if they get caught out.
 Why they continue to cycle around their negative life cycle.

 Some people blame all others and never truly learn.

 Sometimes neither is at fault for why they think the way they do.
 It’s usually programmed in throughout childhood, passing down from one generation to the next.

-What we all need to do, is pass responsibility back to the rightful owner for their actions towards us and learn from our own actions, no longer giving time or attention to those unable to admit their own errors and always pinning ALL the blame onto those around them.
+What we all need to do, is pass responsibility back to the rightful owner for their actions towards us and learn from our own actions, no longer giving time or attention to those unwilling or unable to admit their own errors and always pinning ALL the blame onto those around them.

-( No matter what NO one deserves to be abused. )
+( No matter what, NO one deserves to be abused. )

-Within any relationship, we can be at fault, when we react to their provocation, and as we know our own reactions were not good, we are often left with guilt, not only from our reactions but also from their twisted gaslighting words of “If you hadn’t I wouldn’t.”
+Within any relationship, we can be at fault when we react to their provocation, and as we know our own reactions were not good, we are often left with guilt, not only from our reactions but also from their twisted gaslighting words of “If you hadn’t I wouldn’t.”
 Or “I never did that.”
-This then within our thinking minimises what they did and exaggerates what we did, and with those feelings of guilt, we then do our best to see the good in them and help them out, make it up to them.
+This, then, within our thinking, minimises what they did and exaggerates what we did, and with those feelings of guilt, we then do our best to see the good in them and help them out, make it up to them.

 At some point, we have to pass the responsibility of their actions back to the rightful owner, The Narcissist.
 Then we can focus solely on learning from our own. ( no one deserves Abuse.)
-But what defines us from them is they can not see the error of their ways to change.
+But what defines us from them is that they can not see the error of their ways to change.
 We can.